The French Capital in a Nutshell: 24 Hours in Paris

 The elegant interior of Mavrommatis in Paris, featuring minimalist decor, soft lighting, and a refined dining table set against a backdrop of modern architectural design.

-While €110 for a dinner is quite pricey, I felt much better about this splurge when I realized this total only amounts to about €14 per dish, and I certainly left the restaurant stuffed!
-Although the breathtaking presentation of each dish deserves distinct recognition in itself, the masterfully creative preparations are truly what make this establishment special.
-I can certainly say I’ve never enjoyed a precisely layered watermelon and feta sandwich anywhere else before, let alone a faux cherry tomato bursting with sorbet!
+While €110 for dinner is pricey, I felt much better about this splurge when I realized the total only amounts to ~€14 per dish, and I certainly left stuffed!
+Although the inspired presentation of each dish deserves recognition in itself, the masterfully creative preparations are what truly make this establishment special.
+I’ve never enjoyed a precisely layered watermelon and feta sandwich anywhere else before, let alone a faux cherry tomato bursting with sorbet!

-• The benchmark for Hellenic gastronomy in Paris since 1993, each dish from the three available tasting menus is inspired by classic Gallic traditions and uses the best Greek ingredients prepared with the techniques of French cuisine in this global culinary adventure.
-Among other surprises, you can expect ingredients like sauce vierge, Volos olives, ewe's-milk yoghurt jus, and feta crumble topping each of the artfully plated offerings entailing dishes such as roasted line-caught sea bass, cockles, carabineros, and chanterelle mushrooms.
+• The benchmark for Hellenic gastronomy in Paris since 1993, each dish from the three tasting menus is inspired by classic Gallic traditions and uses the best Greek ingredients prepared with French technique in this global culinary adventure.

 After this life-changing meal, head to the train station or airport to catch your ride home, which concludes your whirlwind adventure in Paris.
-Enjoy your spontaneous day – it's a memory you'll cherish for a lifetime!

 How Much Does One Day in Paris Cost?